goldentroll/learn-css/project-css-d1-display-positioning/README.md

 6. Create another div with class free-child right after child and set the position to absolute. set top and left to 50px and 150px.
 Change free-child background color to green.

-8. Create div with class strong-child and keep it fixed in top: 200px and left 250px.
+8. Create div with class strong-child and keep it fixed in top: 100px and left 250px.
 It should not move by scrolling.
 Change free-child background color to gary.

 9. Set witdh and height of all above divs to 200px and 150px.

-10. Send free-child behind of master and strong-child.
+10. Send free-child behind of master and strong-child divs.
     Note: use z-index

-11. Wrap all above in a div with class=header
+11. Wrap all above in a div with class header

 12. Create another div next to header and set class to content

 13. Inside content div create 3 divs as inline-block for display attributes:

 - First div, block1 set the bg color orange.
-- Second div, block1 set the bg color to yellow.
+- Second div, block2 set the bg color to yellow.
-- Thrid div, block1 set the bg color to blue.
+- Thrid div, block3 set the bg color to blue.
 - Set their padding to 10px and set width and height to 100px.

 1. Create another div next to content and set class to footer.

 2. Inside footer div create 3 divs like this:

-- div 1 is width 100px and height 200px and bg color red
+- First div, footer1 is width 100px and height 200px and bg color red
-- div 2 is float right and width 100px and height 200px and bg color green
+- Second div, footer2 is float right and width 100px and height 200px and bg color green
-- div 3 is clear to right and width 100px and height 200px and bg color blue
+- Thrid div, footer3, is clear to right and width 100px and height 200px and bg color blue

 16. Set content of each divs with their class names and all divs to text center by adding a selectror for div to style section.